filterpaper/qmk_userspace/readme.md

 ```

 ## Implementation
 Each configuration can be used individually to improve mod-tap trigger accuracy based on personal typing habits.
-Additionally, the `if` conditions within each configuration can be fine-tuned for specific use cases.
+Additionally, conditional statements within each configuration should be fine-tuned for specific use cases.

 &nbsp;</br> &nbsp;</br>

 # Layout Wrapper Macros

-## Basic setup
 A single keymap layout can be shared with multiple keyboards by using C preprocessor macros.
 These macros are referenced in the keyboard JSON files, and the build process will expand them into a transient `keymap.c` file during compile time.

+## Basic setup
-The following `split_3x5_2` layout is used as the base and defined in `layout.h`:
+The `split_3x5_2` layout is used as the base, with layers defined in `layout.h`.
+The following is an example of a default layer:
 ```c
 #define _BASE \
     KC_Q,    KC_W,    KC_E,    KC_R,    KC_T,      KC_Y,    KC_U,    KC_I,    KC_O,    KC_P,    \